 Flat washers are disc-shaped, thin parts with a central hole.
 They’re designed to protect surfaces, diffuse load and give a smooth bearing surface.
 They come in many different types like USS, SAE and hardened versions.

-Manufacturers make flat washers using materials such as steel, brass and stainless steel.
+Manufacturers make flat washers using materials such as steel, brass, and stainless steel.
 Every material has particular properties for different uses.
 These versatile fasteners are very important in many assembly situations in multiple industries.
+For those looking to source large quantities of fasteners, bolts and nuts wholesale can provide a cost-effective solution for your ongoing projects

 What is A Spring Washer?